Collagen powder supplements are all the rage right now, and many people have started putting it in coffee to help streamline their supplement routine.

 Does Heat Destroy Collagen?

-Amongst its popularity, many consumers have chosen to mix this protein powder into their coffee, raising concern over whether or not the heat from coffee dentures the protein in collagen, rendering it ineffective.
+Amongst its popularity, many consumers have chosen to mix collagen protein powder into their coffee, raising concern over whether or not high temperatures dentures the proteins, rendering it ineffective.

-When protein becomes denatured, it is partially degraded and broken down.
-This changes the structure of the protein which can affect how it works.
+When collagen peptides become denatured, they are partially degraded and broken down.
+This changes the structure of the protein which can affect how it supports your health.

-While high heat levels can denature collagen proteins, the temperature of coffee tends to be much lower than that needed for this to occur.
-Therefore, I’m happy to report that your collagen coffee is safe.
+While high temperature levels can denature collagen proteins, the temperature of coffee tends to be much lower than that needed for this to occur.

 At What Temperature Does Collagen Denature?

-While your coffee may be piping hot, it’s still not hot enough to denature the protein in collagen to a point that would render it useless.
+While your coffee may be piping hot, it's still not hot enough to denature the collagen peptides to a point that would render the proteins ineffective.
 So, what temperature will?

 What if I told you that the proteins in most collagen powders were actually somewhat denatured, to begin with?

-The process of extracting collagen from an animal source requires exposure to excessive heat, acidity, and alkaline solutions.
-All of which can denature the proteins.
-However, this doesn’t render them ineffective but rather makes them easier to digest and absorb.
+The process of extracting collagen from an animal source requires exposure to a large amount of heat, acidity, and alkaline solutions, all of which can denature the proteins.
+However, this doesn't render them ineffective but rather makes them easier to digest and absorb.

 Can I Add Collagen to Hot Coffee?